ddelcastillof/bmi_young_lives/README.md

-# BMI trajectories and academic achievement in PEru, Vietnam, and India: Young Lives Study
+# BMI trajectories and academic achievement in Peru, Vietnam, and India: Young Lives Study
 This repository contains the code and the results from my undergrad thesis.

 ## Packages used (to be updated)